swajahataziz/namd-aws-batch/README.md

 First we'll create the compute environment, this defines the instance type, subnet and IAM role to be used.
 Edit the `<enter-subnet-id>`, `<enter-security-group-id>` and `<account-id>` sections with the pertinent information.
 Then create the compute environment:

-- [ ] @swajahataziz, I get this error: ```Unknown parameter in input: "status", must be one of: computeEnvironmentName, type, state, computeResources, serviceRole, tags```

 ```bash
 aws batch create-compute-environment --cli-input-json file://compute_environment.json